PovedaAqui/auto-snap-mcp/README.md

 ---

-**Ready to automate your screenshots?** Install Auto-Snap and start talking to Claude about your documents! 🚀
+**Ready to automate your screenshots?** Install Auto-Snap and start talking to your MCP Clients about your documents! 🚀